 - All 15” MacBook Pros & Retina MacBook Pros released since Mid 2012

 - All Mac Pros released since Late 2013

 For a strategy game that is a few years old now, CoH 2 is surprisingly demanding.
-Similar to Civ 6, we expected much better results, at least enough to give players with recent lower-end models a chance.
+Similar to Civ 6, we expected better results.

 Sophisticated graphics and physics make it easy to understand the high requirements.